bcnmy/docs/docs/tutorials/sessionkeys/sessionvalidationmodule.md

 **Execution flow in **_validateSessionParams****

 - Extracts essential details from _sessionKeyData, such as session key address, permitted destination contract, permitted method selector, value limit, and rules list length.
-- Checks if the destinationContract matches the permitted destination contract, if the function selector in _funcCallData matches the permitted selector, and if the callValue exceeds the permitted value limit.
+- Checks if the destinationContract matches the permitted destination contract, if the function selector in _funcCallData matches the permitted selector, and if the callValue does not exceed the permitted value limit.
 - Calls **_checkRulesForPermission** to verify if the call data complies with the permission rules.

 **Execution flow in **_checkRulesForPermission****